Terror charges brought against accused machete-wielding Times Square jihadist Trevor Bickford in New Year’s Eve rampage

 The indictment included the upgraded charges of three counts of attempted murder in furtherance of terrorism, along with additional terrorism counts for assault, attempted assault and multiple assaults on police officers in the unprovoked ambush with a curved black blade at Eighth Ave. and W. 52nd St.

-Bickford was arraigned Wednesday in his hospital bed on charges that could land the teen behind bars for life, prosecutors said, alleging the suspect arrived in Times Square intent on killing uniformed NYPD officers.
+Bickford was arraigned Wednesday in his hospital bed on charges that could land the teen behind bars for life, prosecutors said, alleging the suspect arrived in Times Square intent on killing uniformed New York Police Department officers.

 “I saw the officer and waited until he was alone,” court papers quoted Bickford as telling authorities.
 “I said, ‘Allahu Akbar.’
 I walked up and hit him over the head with a (machete).
 I charged another officer but dropped the knife.
 And I tried to get the police officer’s gun but couldn’t.”